bjoern621/GorkbunDDNS/README.md

 **Installation**

 The preferred way to run GorkbunDDNS is via a Docker image.
-Follow the steps below to get started:
+Follow the steps below to get started.

 1. **Pull the Docker image**
 ```console